Design Sprints: Building Creative Capacity

 Program Managers

-Through the sprint and storefront activations, Van Alen Institute and SBS provide the cohort with hands-on guidance, facilitation and relationship-building techniques, and connections to design resources.
+Through the sprint and storefront activations, Van Alen Institute and SBS have provided the cohort with hands-on guidance, facilitation and relationship-building techniques, and connections to design resources.

 Joseph Messana-Croly